I-am-Skboss/Web-scraping/README.md

 # Web-scraping
-Web data extraction is data scraping used for extracting data from websites.
+Web data scraping is used for extracting data from websites.
   <h3>Used Technology for web scaping</h3>
   <ul>
     <li>Python</li>